exoframejs/exoframe/packages/exoframe-website/docs/getting-started/quick-start.md

 bash -c "$(curl -fsSL https://raw.githubusercontent.com/exoframejs/exoframe/main/packages/exoframe-server/tools/install.sh)"
 ```

-The script will guide you through the basic setup process.
+The script will guide you through the basic setup process and can also be re-run later to upgrade an existing Exoframe Server.

 For detailed manual server installation instructions, please consult the [Installing Exoframe Server](../manual-install/server.md) section.